 I’m the central lead for mental health in my multi-academy trust / federation, could we have a group for all our senior mental health leads?

 Please get in contact with us to have a conversation about your specific needs.

 If my school changes its mind about this training, can we cancel and have a refund?

 Once you’ve joined the programme and paid, we will not be able to offer a full or partial refund.
-Details will be available in the programme terms and conditions.
+Details will be available in the Programme Delivery Terms.

 I’ve started the programme with you and am changing roles / schools will I be able to continue?